Zielak/cardsGame/devDocs/readme.md

 npm i
 ```

-Will install everything in every package and link any dependencies (including in `./examples/`) using Lerna.
+This project is using npm workspaces. `npm i` will install everything in every package and link any dependencies (including in `./examples/`).

 ## Build